paulbradish/awesome-digital-marketing/README.md

 ### Writing Tools
 * [Capitalize My Title](https://capitalizemytitle.com/) - Makes title capitalization easy.
 Automatically capitalize and case convert to Title Case (in AP, APA, Chicago, MLA, BB, AMA), sentence case, UPPERCASE, lowercase, and more.
 * [Grammarly](https://www.grammarly.com/) - A cloud-based typing assistant that helps you write mistake-free in Gmail, Facebook, Twitter, LinkedIn, and any other app you use. _Even the free version is fantastic and has helped me catch a few grammatical errors that would have looked messy and unprofessional._
+* [Hemmingway Editor](https://hemingwayapp.com/) - Makes your writing bold and clear.
+It's like a spellchecker, but for style.
+It makes sure that your reader will focus on your message, not your prose.
 * [Lorem Ipsum](https://loremipsum.io/) - A lorem ipsum generator.
 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
 * [Make My Persona](https://www.hubspot.com/make-my-persona) - Create professional, customizable buyer personas in minutes with the help of our intuitive free generator and share the templates with your team.
 * [Wordtune](https://www.wordtune.com/) - Say exactly what you mean through clear, compelling and authentic writing.